MyoHub/myochallenge_2023eval/README.md

 - B) **Locomotion/Chase-Tag task** Chase an opponent by controlling a high-dimensional bipedal model. (`myoChallengeChaseTagP1-v0`).

 ## Submission
 We offer this year a simplified way of submitting solutions, based on GitHub actions, as well as the process from the previous competition.
+Submission workflows are triggered automatically when new changes are pushed into your repository.

-In order to submit your solutions, please add the [prerequisites](#Prerequisites) and then follow the 4 steps below.
+For those that are familiar with evalai-cli processes, submission can be done with the following steps.
+Please add the [prerequisites](#Prerequisites) and then follow the 4 steps below.
 In short, after the installation of the [prerequisites](#Prerequisites), the upload of a solution will follow this sequence:

 ``` bash